-This sequence (Figure 9 on page 19) starts with a dummy WRITE to the 16-bit address that is to be used for the READ.
+This sequence (Figure 10) starts with a dummy WRITE to the 16-bit address that is to be used for the READ.
 The master terminates the WRITE by generating a restart condition.
 The master then sends the 8-bit read slave address/data direction byte and clocks out one byte of register data.
 The master terminates the READ by generating a no-acknowledge bit followed by a stop condition.
-Figure 9 shows how the internal register address maintained by the AR0835HS is loaded and incremented as the sequence proceeds.
+Figure 10 shows how the internal register address maintained by the AR0835HS is loaded and incremented as the sequence proceeds.

-Figure 9: Single READ from Random Location
+Figure 10.
+Single READ from Random Location